olaughlk/CIS367-ComputerGraphics/README.md

-# Fork of INTERACTIVE COMPUTER GRAPHICS book materials for CSI4900 - Computer Graphics
+# CSI4900 - Computer Graphics Demos

 This fork serves as a way for students to easily pull down the book demos and interact with them via GitHub Pages and CodePen.